 This caught the attention of Debra Granik (Winter’s Bone), who cast Dillon to star opposite Vera Farmiga in the Sundance Film Festival award winning film, Down To The Bone.

 Dillon’s ability to capture honest and realistic portrayals of complicated characters has been his calling card.
 The award-winning actor scored the starring role in the dark and twisted serial Durham County, leading him to his breakout role in CBS/CTV co-production Flashpoint, which aired its fifth season in 2012.

 Early 2013 saw Dillon join AMC’s The Killing, simultaneously appearing on Showcase’s drama Continuum.
 In 2014, he was cast in a lead role for CBC’s X Company.
-Dillon has most recently add roles in Twin Peaks, feature film Wind River alongside Elizabeth Olsen and Jeremy Renner with Academy Award nominated director Taylor Sheridan, Syfy’s The Expanse, and feature films The Humanity Bureau opposite Nicolas Cage and Break My Heart 1000 Times.
+Dillon has been busy since then with various productions, including Syfy’s The Expanse in 2016.
+Most recently he has added roles in 2017, in Twin Peaks and feature film Wind River, alongside Elizabeth Olsen and Jeremy Renner with Academy Award nominated director Taylor Sheridan.
+2018 will see his feature films The Humanity Bureau opposite Nicolas Cage and Break My Heart 1000 Times with Bella Thorne.